critesjosh/celo-dappkit/README.md

 ## Developing the mobile application

 Keep in mind that you will need a version of the Celo Wallet installed on the mobile device with which you are developing the application.
-The Celo Wallet is the private key management software used to sign transactions for the user.
+The Celo Wallet is the private key management software that the user will sign transactions with.

+You can install the Celo wallet on your physical device with an invite code [here.](https://celo.org/developers/wallet)

-You can build a the latest version of the Celo Wallet and find instructions on running a development build [here.](https://github.com/celo-org/celo-monorepo/tree/master/packages/mobile) Once you have a device with the Celo wallet installed, you can start working on your application.
+You can build a the latest version of the Celo Wallet and find instructions on running a development build [here.](https://github.com/celo-org/celo-monorepo/tree/master/packages/mobile)

+Once you have a device with the Celo wallet installed, you can start working on your application.

 For the purposes of introduction, we have added some code to you get you started located in App.js in the `client` directory.